Marines Who Fired Rocket Launchers Now Worry About Their Brains

 And together, they fired hundreds of rounds in training exercises around the world.

-"That's me and Daniel at the base of Mt.
-Fuji, posing for a picture with our SMAW," Chris says as he leafs through an album of photographs Daniel put together.
+"That's me and Daniel at the base of Mount Fuji, posing for a picture with our SMAW," Chris says as he leafs through an album of photographs Daniel put together.

 The SMAW is one of several modern weapons light enough for one person to carry but powerful enough to blow up a tank.